Violacordis/chow_Chatbot/README.md

 # Chow_ChatBot

-This is a restaurant chatbot that offers seamless experience to users by helping them to place orders, checkout orders, view their order histories, and cancel orders.
+This is a mini restaurant chatbot that offers seamless experience to users by helping them to place orders, checkout orders, view their order histories, and cancel orders.

 ---